 Then there was Sigiriya Rock, one of the most famous cultural icons that can be seen on much of Sri Lanka’s tourism posters and billboards.
 Rising 200 meters out of the jungle, it was an impressive place to build an ancient kingdom.

-Occupied in the 400-500s CE, many parts of Sigiriya Rock are impressively well preserved, just as Polonnaruwa was:
+First used as a monastery in the 200s BCE, then occupied as a palace and fortress in the 400-500s CE, many parts of Sigiriya Rock are impressively well preserved, just as Polonnaruwa was:

 Do it yourself: